-Are you confused on how often you need to feed baby, whether or
+Are you confused about how often you need to feed your baby, whether or

-not you should wake baby for feedings or put him on a feeding schedule?
+not you should wake your baby for feedings, or put him/her on a feeding schedule?

-It is important that Moms stop looking at the clock, but start concentrating more on baby.
+It is crucial that as mothers, we stop looking at the clock, and start concentrating more on our babies.
 A

 you like it if someone took your snacks away?